Middle-earth peoples: Dwarves

-The race of Dwarves preferred to live in mountains and caves, settling in places such as Erebor (the Lonely Mountain), the Iron Hills, the Blue Mountains, and Moria (Khazad-dûm) in the Misty Mountains.
-Aulë the Smith created Dwarves; he also invented the Dwarven language, known as Khuzdul.
-Dwarves mined and worked precious metals throughout the mountains of Middle-earth.
-The seven different groups of Dwarf-folk originated in the locations where the Seven Fathers of the Dwarves first awoke before the First Age.
+The race of Dwarves prefers to live in mountains and caves, settling in places such as Erebor (the Lonely Mountain), the Iron Hills, the Blue Mountains, and Moria (Khazad-dûm) in the Misty Mountains.
+Aulë the Smith creates Dwarves; he invents the Dwarven language, known as Khuzdul.
+Dwarves mine and work precious metals throughout the mountains of Middle-earth.
+The seven different groups of Dwarf-folk originate in the locations where the Seven Fathers of the Dwarves first awoke before the First Age.

 Elves

-The Elves, or Firstborn, were the first of Eru's Children to awaken.
+The Elves, or Firstborn, are the first of Eru's Children to awaken.
 Born under the stars before the ascension of the Moon and the Sun, they retain a special love for light and an inner spirit endowed with unique gifts.
-They call themselves the Quendi, or "Speakers", for they were the first to utter words; and, even now, no race understands language and song like the Firstborn.
-Fair and fine featured, brilliant and proud, immortal and strong, tall and agile, they are the most blessed of the Free Peoples.
+They call themselves the Quendi, or "Speakers", for they are the first to utter words; and, even now, no race understands language and song like the Firstborn.
+Fair and fine-featured, brilliant and proud, immortal and strong, tall and agile, they are the most blessed of the Free Peoples.
 They can see as well under moon or starlight as a man at the height of day.
-They cannot become sick or scarred, but if an Elf should die, from violence or losing the will to live from grief, their spirit goes to the halls of Mandos, and as they are bound to Arda and cannot leave until the world is broken and remade.
+They cannot become sick or scarred, but if an Elf should die, from violence or losing the will to live from grief, their spirit goes to the halls of Mandos, as they are bound to Arda and cannot leave until the world is broken and remade.
 Elven skill and agility is legendary: for instance, walking atop freshly fallen snow without leaving a trace of their passing.
 On a clear day they can see ten miles with perfect clarity and detail up to 100 miles.
 These gifts come at great cost, though: they are strongly bound to Fate (see Mandos) and hated by Morgoth.
 No other race has been blessed and cursed more than the Quendi.

-The Quendi were sundered after the awakening and many sub-groups appeared.
-The First Sundering occurred when some left Middle-earth to live in the blessed realm of Valinor, while others stayed behind.
-This produced the Eldar, who accepted the call to come to Valinor, and the Avari who refused the great journey.

-Elves who stayed in Middle-earth and never saw the light of the trees became known as the Moriquendi or "Dark-elves".
-This did not imply that the Dark-elves were evil, they just never saw the light of the trees.
+The Quendi are sundered after the awakening and many sub-groups appear.
+The First Sundering occurs when some left Middle-earth to live in the blessed realm of Valinor, while others stayed behind.
+This produces the Eldar, who accept the call to come to Valinor, and the Avari, who refuse the great journey.
+Elves who stay in Middle-earth and never see the light of the trees become known as the Moriquendi or "Dark-elves".
+This does not imply that the Dark-elves are evil.